Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Miller also said he did not have any assessment to share at this time as to whether war crimes or crimes against humanity had occurred in Gaza.

-Washington on January 2 criticized two Israeli ministers for supporting the expulsion of Palestinians from Gaza, but also pointed out that Israel had assured them that their statements did not reflect an official position.
+Washington on January 2 criticized two Israeli ministers for supporting the expulsion of Palestinians from Gaza, but also pointed out that Israel had assured them their statements did not reflect an official position.

-US officials say too many Palestinians have died in the conflict, and have called on Israel to do more to protect civilians.
+US officials say too many Palestinians have died in the conflict and have called on Israel to do more to protect civilians.

 Source